 Air travel tips:

-- Pack in carry-on, not checked luggage (cargo holds can freeze)
+- Pack in carry-on, not checked luggage (cargo holds can freeze and temperature is not controlled)

-- Bring your syringes in their sealed packaging
+- Bring your syringes in their sealed, unopened packaging

 - A letter from your prescribing provider helps, though it is rarely requested for small quantities